Choosing the right plasterer

 We can help you meet professional plasterers near you to get real quotes today.

 Good plasterers are very rarely cheap, because good plastering is all about good preparation.
 Anything can be plastered and look alright at first - but it’s about how long it’s going to last!
-A tradesman could skim a bedroom in a completely different way to me - a way that takes half the time and costs half the price.
+A tradesperson could skim a bedroom in a completely different way to me - a way that takes half the time and costs half the price.
 And it might look good to begin with, but after a while cracks are likely to develop.

 For example, if you’re skimming on top of old, lime plaster - that could be 100 years old - that plaster could well be faulty in places.
 It might look OK, but if it moves when you push on it, it’s got to come out first!
 Then you’ve to fully plaster that area in again before you can skim it - take big areas out and start again.
 If you don’t, the weight of the new plaster is going to cause cracks.
 It might not happen immediately, but probably will happen.

-That’s why everything has got to be properly examined first - as a tradesman you really need to go over every square centimetre of every wall and ceiling to look for any cracks.
+That’s why everything has got to be properly examined first - as a tradesperson you really need to go over every square centimetre of every wall and ceiling to look for any cracks.
 Push it, bang it - you need to see what the substrate is like before you start working.
 That’s key.

 Find out how they plan to do the job itself